-Here are several resources to help you vote in November or enable you to help others to vote:
+Here are several resources to help you vote in November or enable you to help others with their voter registrations:

 Vote.org: register to vote, request an absentee ballot, sign-up for election reminders, urge people too young to vote to pledge to register on their 18th birthday.

 When We All Vote: Learn how to join the movement of those texting eligible voters to register and vote.